SEO Guide for New Zealand Businesses

 The META Description is displayed in grey, and is usually between 150-160 characters long.

-Chances are you’ve searched for that exact term in Google more than once.
+Chances are you’ve searched for that exact question in Google before.

-If you did, you’d see that this search includes literally hundreds of articles all looking to answer this exact question.
+When you did, you’ll have seen literally hundreds of articles all looking to answer this exact question.

 Let me explain:

 Google uses a bot called Googlebot to crawl the internet.